 - Upgrade ArcGIS Web Adaptor (for the portal).

-- Upgrade ArcGIS Server sites.
-You must upgrade the hosting server and all other federated ArcGIS Server sites (if they exist) before you upgrade ArcGIS Data Store.
+- Upgrade the ArcGIS Server site serving as the portal's hosting server.
+You must upgrade the hosting server before you upgrade ArcGIS Data Store.

 - Upgrade ArcGIS Web Adaptor (for ArcGIS Server).